-So say youre spending $100 on a grandkids birthday buying lets face it stupid toys that are prized for a few weeks and are then forgotten.
+Say you’re spending $100 on a grandchild’s birthday present.
+Let’s face it, most toys are prized for a moment and are then forgotten.
 How about putting that money to better use?
-Still give them a gift something small and spend the remainder at the bank, by putting it into an account for them.
-If you put $75 into a bank account twice a year, your grandchild will have close to $3000 by the time theyre 18 and if you put $25 into it once a month, thats $5400 by the time they graduate high school.
-When theyre checking out student loans, having their first semester of state college taken care of will be a lot more useful than video games and meaningless plastic they havent touched in a decade.
+Gift them something small and deposit the remainder at the bank by putting it into a savings account for them.
+Perhaps college savings?
+If you put $75 into a bank account twice a year, your grandchild will have close to $3000 by the time they’re 18.
+And if you put $25 into it once a month, that’s $5400 by the time they graduate high school.
+When they re-check student loans, having their first semester of college paid for (or almost paid for) will be more useful than video games and meaningless plastic they haven’t touched in a decade.

-Of course theres no escaping them toys, that is but keep in mind you dont have to buy that it item every year.
-Try to find something thats fun but offers depth beyond sitting in front of a TV.
+Of course, there’s no escaping them; toys, that is.
+But remember you don’t have to buy them every year.
+Try to find something fun but offers depth beyond sitting in front of a TV.
 Board games, books, sports equipment, and art supplies are great because they get kids thinking and moving.
 They invite the children to have fun but are more engaging than a stuffed animal.

 Create Two Gifts

 Creating something together is a great birthday treat.
 Whether you make something tangible like a vase or intangible like a memory, these sorts of things offer more than one expensive, ordinary gift.
-Go to the zoo, see their favorite story acted out at a playhouse, or spend a day doing puzzles something, anything together.
-Theyll get two gifts: your time and something youve made as a team.
+Go to the zoo, see their favorite story acted out at a theater, or spend a day doing puzzles; something, anything together.
+They’ll get two gifts: your time and something you’ve made together.

-In the end, kids wont remember all the toys youve bought them.
-Sure they love presents (we all love presents) but what your grand kids want most is for you to be around.
-They wont be able to recall what they tore wrapping paper off of 2 years ago, but theyll clearly remember that you were there, so find a gift that reinforces your presence instead of the most expensive thing on the shelf.
+Kids won’t remember all the toys you’ve bought them.
+Sure they love presents (we all love gifts), but what your grandkids want most is for you to be around.
+They won’t be able to recall what they tore the wrapping paper off of two years ago but will remember you were there.